Leonai

-Leonai Souza de Almeida (born 28 April 1995), simply known as Leonai, is a Brazilian footballer who plays as a midfielder for Ecuadorian club Barcelona SC, on loan from Uruguayan club Plaza Colonia.
+Leonai Souza de Almeida (born 28 April 1995), simply known as Leonai, is a Brazilian footballer who plays as a midfielder for Ecuadorian club Barcelona SC.

 Club career

 Early career

 Born in Pontal, São Paulo, Leonai played for Olé Brasil as a youth, and made his senior debut with Jaboticabal in 2016, playing for the side in a non-official tournament called Taça Paulista.
 He was announced by Sete de Dourados in January 2017, but spent only 40 days at the club before leaving.
 During that period, he also worked as a stock boy in a supermarket and as an assistant in a chemical laboratory.

 On 26 April 2017, Leonai joined Taquaritinga.
 After impressing with the side in the year's Campeonato Paulista Segunda Divisão, he was announced at Comercial-SP on 16 January 2018.

 On 17 October 2018, after helping Comercial in their promotion to the Campeonato Paulista Série A3, Leonai renewed his contract until 2020.
 He scored his first goal for the club the following 6 April, netting the winner in a 1–0 success over Desportivo Brasil.